Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Global existence on Schwarzschild spacetimes

 with an implicit constant depending only on $(M,k)$.
 The same estimate holds componentwise for $1$-forms.
-The same argument also applies to the Klein--Gordon equation $(\square_{g_{M,0}}-m^{2})u=f$ with constant $m^{2}\ge0$, with an implicit constant depending additionally on $m$ (equivalently, on the potential through $m^{2}$).
+The energy estimate for $(\square_{g_{M,0}}-m^{2})u=f$ with constant $m^{2}\ge0$ is obtained by adding the positive mass term to the scalar energy; the implicit constant then also depends on $m$ (equivalently, on the potential through $m^{2}$).